 The first woman journalist, says the Morning Leader, to be engaged on exactly the same terms, both with regard to work and to pay, as the men on the staff of an important London daily paper with which she was connected is Miss Hulda Friederichs (who edits the Westminster Budget in conjunction with Mr. Carruthers Gould).
 Of all the woman journalists in London, it is safe to say she is the most brilliant linguist, for she knows practically all the European languages.
 Indeed, it was her facility in tongues which won her her place on the Pall Mall Gazette.
-When that paper changed its politics Miss Friederichs went to the Westminster Gazette, and when Mr. Charles Morley gave up the editorship of the Westminster Budget she was offered his chair, and has filled it for seven years.
-If not a political woman, she is a woman of politics, and her Liberalism is one of the abiding faither of her life. of the abiding faiths of her life.
+When that paper changed its politics Miss Friederichs went to the Westminster Gazette, and when Mr. Charles Morley gave up the editorship of the West-minster Budget she was offered his chair, and has filled it for seven years.
+If not a political woman, she is a woman of politics, and her Liberalism is one of the abiding foither of here life. of the abiding faiths of her life.

 At the annual meeting of the Church of England Women's Help Society, which took place at the Church House last week, Canon Body said that the home was the school of the national Church.
 The great dominant factor in the Church was woman, and though the influence of the mother was great, the influence of the daughters should not be forgotten.
-It was necessary that women should be awakened to the magnificence of their calling and their responsibilities acknow-ledged.
+It was neces-sary that women should be awakened to the magnificence of their calling and their responsibilities acknow-ledged.
 The object of that society was to raise as far as possible women's mission.

 Carlyle's opinion on "Women of Genius," as embodied in a letter written when he was a bachelor to a friend who was disappointed in a love affair with a literary lady, has a tragic interest just now.
-Here it is:-"She was a person of genius, if I mistake not: and much as I admire, not to say idolise, that characteristic in a mistress (a sweetheart as we call tit), I confess I should pause before recommending it to any honest man in a wife.
-These women of genius, sir, are the very d--l, when you take them on a wrong tack.
-I know very well that I myself-if ever I marry, which seems possible at best-am to have one of them for my helpmate; and I expect nothing but that our life will be the most turbulent, incongruous thing on earth-a mixture of honey and worm-wood, the sweetest and the bitterest-or, as it were, at one time the clearest sunshiny weather in nature, then whirlwinds and sleet and frost; the thunder and lightning and furious storms-all mingled together into the same season-and the sunshine always in the smallest quantity!
-Judge how you would have relished this: and sing with a cheerful heart, E'en let the bonny lass gang!"
+Here it), I confess I should pause before recommending it to any honest man in a wife.
+These women of genius, sir, are the very d--I, when you take them on a wrong tack.
+I know very well that I myself-if ever I marry, which seems possible at best-am to have one of them for my helpmate; and I expect nothing but that our life will be the most turbulent, incongruous thing on earth-a mixture of honey and worm-wood, the sweetest and the bitterest-or, as it were, at one time the clearest sunshiny weather in nature, then whirlwinds and sleet and frost ; the thunder and lightning and furious storms-all mingled together into the same season-and the sunshine always in the smallest quantity !
+Judge how you would have relished this: and sing with a cheerful heart, E'en let the bonny lass gang !"

-A Book of the Week.
+A Book of the Wleek.